Pain Killers: Getting off is hard to do...

 How to get off painkillers naturally

 People keep asking me how to get off painkillers naturally.
-Well the thing is, you’re going to be in a bit of pain no matter what you do.
-Either getting off painkillers, or getting on suboxone and then tapering off suboxone, you’re going to have some pain.
+Well the thing is, you’re going to go through a bit of pain no matter what you do but you can do something to ease that pain.

 The Price of Suboxone